thenexthub/Codira/docs/proposals/AttrC.rst

 mangling and ``__attribute__((overloadable))``).

-However, we might want to prefix the default @asmname of a @c symbol with the Swift module name followed by an underscore, instead of using the unqualified name.
+However, we might want to prefix the default @asmname of a @c symbol with the Codira module name followed by an underscore, instead of using the unqualified name.

 Type bridging